A guide to LGBTQ Pride

 - Originally scheduled for 27 June, organisers have confirmed that the 2020 event has been cancelled.

-- Originally scheduled for 6 June, organisers have confirmed that they have had to cancel.
+- Originally scheduled for 6 June, organisers of the event formerly known as Magical Pride had to cancel.

 - Dates for 2021 have been announced – they’re aiming to be back bigger and better on 12 June 2021.

 - Thessaloniki was selected as the 2020 hosts of EuroPride, with the event originally scheduled to take place on 27 June.
-Organisers have now confirmed that they’ve postponed due to Covid-19, but new dates have not yet been announced.
+However, the event couldn’t go ahead as planned – it’s not yet clear what that means for EuroPride.

 - Originally scheduled for 5 July, organisers have postponed everything until October.
 The new date for CSD in Cologne is 11 October.